visualia/visualia_original/README.md

 #### Tell me the backstory!

-Visualia is a second take on the same idea: creating lightweight dynamic documents using latest Javascript features, VueJS and Markdown.
+Visualia is a second take on the same idea: creating lightweight dynamic documents using the latest Javascript features, VueJS and Markdown.

 Although the [first version called Fachwerk](https://github.com/designstem/fachwerk) did serve the need of the project it was created for -- to deliver next-gen educational materials -- the actual implementation was somewhat lacking: